Back To Search Results

 Prolonged ischemia and hypoxia following thrombosis of a cerebral vessel induce a shift to anaerobic metabolism, leading to insufficient energy balances and ion dysregulation due to pump failures, including Na+/K+ ATPase, among many others.
 This cascade leads to an overload of Na+ and Ca+2, causing neuronal swelling and subsequent morphological and functional disruption of cellular organelles, particularly the mitochondria.
 Damage and swelling of the mitochondria further exacerbate the energy dysfunction in brain cells.[16][17]

 Continued ischemia of the brain cells leads to the activation of microglial cells, which initiate post-ischemic inflammation by producing pro-inflammatory chemokines and cytokines such as tumor necrosis factor (TNF)-α or interleukin (IL)-1β.
-Additionally, activated neutrophils contribute to the production of reactive oxygen species (ROS) post-ischemia.
+Additionally, activated neutrophils produce reactive oxygen species (ROS) post-ischemia.
 Beyond a critical period, restoration of oxygen exacerbates an already compromised neurovascular and brain parenchymal milieu, setting the stage for an imminent IRI (see Image.
-Ischemia-Reperfusion Injury, Inflammation and the Complement System).[11]
+Ischemia-Reperfusion Injury, Inflammation, and the Complement System).[11]

 The most critical consequence of introducing oxygen by restoring blood flow to oxygen-deprived tissues is the aggravated generation of ROS.
 The unchecked generation of ROS directly damages the neurons and indirectly triggers an overactive immune response.